 For example, some people underuse their car batteries by leaving their car parked for weeks or months without ever starting the engine.
 But with each passing day, those batteries naturally lose a little bit of their charge.

-Most car batteries can last approximately 2 weeks without charging (when you turn on the engine).
+Most car batteries can last approximately 2 weeks without charging (via the engine’s alternator).
 However, left unused, the battery continues to discharge until one day, when it dies completely.

-Unfortunately, a dead battery that’s been left unused for several months or years might never be able to recharge, making it completely useless.
+Unfortunately, a dead car battery that’s been left without a charge for several months or years might never be able to recharge, making it completely useless.

 So, if that sounds like the battery in your car, then you’d be better off investing in a new replacement.